loadsys/CakePHP-Shell-Scripts/README.md

 # Loadsys Cake Command Line Scripts #

+**DISCLAIMER: We use these tools ourselves, but that doesn't mean they will necessarily work for you in your situation.
+This repo is public in case it can be of use to anyone else (and because it's convenient for us), but it _is not supported_ and _may change without notice_.
+Issues and contributions may be flat out ignored if they don't impact us.
+You have been warned!**

-This collection of scripts is intended to provide consistency and shortcuts for common project tasks.
+This collection of scripts is intended to provide consistency and shortcuts for common project tasks (currently they are tuned for CakePHP v2.x projects, pre-Composer).
 Key tools are highlighted and described below.

-* Most scripts listed below can take a '-h' option as their first argument to output usage information.
+* Most scripts listed below can take a `-h` option as their first argument to output usage information.
-* Most are designed to run with few or no arguments, guessing sensible defaults whenever possible.
+* Most are designed to run with few or no arguments; they try to guess sensible defaults whenever possible.

 ## Installation ##

 **WARNING!** These scripts are currently only compatible with Cake 2.x.
-Don't try to use them on a 1.x project (yet).
+Don't try to use them on a 1.x project.

 The scripts all expect to live together in a subfolder of your project root named `bin/`.
 To install them, navigate to your project root and run:

 ```bash
 git submodule add https://github.com/loadsys/CakePHP-Shell-Scripts.git bin
 ```
 The `bin` at the end is critical.
-The scripts expect to be able to call each other in a folder off of the project root named bin/.
+The scripts expect to be able to call each other in a folder directly inside the project root named `bin/`.

 ## Getting Updates ##